Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 > Always verify that the access token presented to the Web Api has the expected [scopes or roles](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-protected-web-api-verification-scope-app-roles#verifying-scopes-in-apis-called-on-behalf-of-users)

-This sample demonstrates how to manually process a JWT access token in a web API using the JSON Web Token Handler For the Microsoft .Net Framework 4.5.
+This sample demonstrates how to manually process a JWT access token in a web API using the JSON Web Token Handler For the Microsoft .Net Framework.
 This sample is equivalent to the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample, except that, in the ``TodoListService``, instead of using OWIN middleware to process the token, the token is processed manually in application code.
 The client, which demonstrates how to acquire a token for this protected API, is unchanged from the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample.

 ![Topology](./ReadmeFiles/Topology.png)